DonSuperfo/Xberry-Pi/README.md

 # Xberry Pi : ZX Spectrum Next Clone
 This is a ZX Spectrum Next Clone in the form of Raspberry Pi.
 It is 100% compattible with ZX Specrum Next (https://www.specnext.com/).
-PCB is the same size as Raspberry Pi Board, can be fit in almost Raspberry Pi 3+ case with small modification.
+PCB is the same size as Raspberry Pi Board, can be fit in Raspberry Pi 3+ case with small modification.

 - PCB version 4C,
 - 2MB RAM, 128MBIT Flash ROM